soopertramp/DS-End-to-End-Project/README.md

 ## :handshake::thought_balloon: Contributing

-If you would like to contribute to this project, please create a pull request on Github: [Pull Request](https://github.com/soopertramp/DS-End-to-End-Project/compare)
+If you would like to contribute to this project, please create a pull request on an other branch so that we don't mess up main code: [Pull Request](https://github.com/soopertramp/DS-End-to-End-Project/compare)

 ## :end: Conclusion